jinghuazhao/INF/docs/rsid/README.md

     PVE = $\frac{\chi^2}{N-2+\chi^2}$

     The standard errors of both forms can be obtained via variance of a ratio (R/S).
-By $z\approx \chi_1^2$, all the elements are listed in a table below.
+By $z\sim \chi_1^2$, all the elements are listed in a table below.

     Linear regression | $t$-statistic
     ------------------|--------------